 Portland also does a phenomenal job embracing counterculture to promote cycling in the city.

 My personal favorite is zoobomb — a weekly downhill bike event.
 Rather than bringing bicycles to the event each week, riders began piling up bikes at the end of the route in what eventually became known as the “zoobomb pile.”

 Other cities might issue citations or remove the bikes.
 Instead, Portland memorialized the practice in 2009 with a public sculpture called the “People’s Bike Library of Portland”:

 Prominent Portland bicycle activist Jonathan Maus praised the installation, calling it a “functional work of public art that will serve not just as a place to store Zoobomb bikes and equipment, but as a visual testimony to what makes Portland, Portland.”

-A final, somber example are ghost bikes.
-Ghost bikes are painted white bicycles displayed in public places throughout Portland, usually to memorialize a cyclist’s death.
+A final, somber example is "ghost bikes".
+Ghost bikes are painted-white bicycles displayed in public places throughout Portland, usually to memorialize a cyclist’s death.
 Ghost bikes unite the city behind bicycle safety in an artful and memorable way.